 Master of Science Geology

 The Masters of Science Degree in Geology is for those who have an undergraduate degree in geology and have demonstrated the potential for research.
-To be admitted to the program you must consult with an advisor in the department and possibly take an entrance exam.
+To be admitted to the program you must consult with an advisor in the department.

 For more information about degrees and funding please contact the graduate advisor, David Pearson.
-Classes required for the B.S. in Geology at ISU that have not been previously taken, will be required as well.
+Classes required for the B.S. in Geology at ISU that have not been previously taken will also be required.
+For more information, please download the Geosciences Department Graduate Handbook.

 How to Apply